-Everything about Chateau Batailley, Pauillac, Bordeaux wine, Fifth Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Batailley, Pauillac, Fifth Growth, with wine tasting notes and wine with food pairing tips.
+Learn about the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Batailley History, Overview

-In the 1700’s, the Saint-Martin family were the owners of Batailley.
-Chateau Batailley was well-known in those days due to its history as it was one of the older Bordeaux wine estates dating back to the 1400’s.
-In fact, the property took its name from a famous military battle that took place in 1452, during the hundred year war.
-The specific battle took place in the vineyards and chateau of what we know of as Chateau Batailley today.
+In the 1700s, the Saint-Martin family were the owners of Batailley.
+Chateau Batailley was well-known in those days due to its history as it was one of the older Bordeaux wine estates dating back to the 1400s.
+In fact, the property took its name from a famous military battle that took place in 1452, during the hundred-year war.

 Chateau Batailley The Modern Era